Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Schneider’s Skinks are named after the German zoologist Johann Gottlob Theaenus Schneider.
 They originate from North Africa and the Middle East.
 They are a species of lizard in the family Scincidae.
 There are five subspecies of Schneider’s Skinks.

-Schneider’s Skinks are a medium-sized lizard with white underbellies and olive-brown backs with orange specks throughout.
-These lizards are a low-maintenance pet as they have a very mellow personality and are hardy.
+The Schneider’s Skink is a medium-sized lizard with a white underbelly and an olive-brown back with orange specks throughout.
+They are a low-maintenance pet because they have a mellow personality and are hardy.
 They are also lovely to look at.
 They enjoy spending time in your hand and will even crawl up to your head if they are able.
-They tend to be very active and inquisitive little creatures.
+They tend to be active and inquisitive little creatures.

 How Much Do Schneider’s Skinks Cost?

-Most Schneider’s Skinks you find in pet stores and online are captured from the wild as it is very hard to breed these animals.
+Most Schneider’s Skinks that you find in pet stores and online are captured from the wild because it is hard to breed these animals.
 They are often caught in the semi-desert areas of Egypt.

-Typically, a Schneider’s Skink will cost you from $25 to $60, but be aware that if you purchase a Schneider’s Skink online that there will most likely be a hefty overnight shipping fee of around $50.
+Typically, a Schneider’s Skink will cost you from $25 to $60, but be aware that if you purchase a Schneider’s Skink online, there will most likely be a hefty overnight shipping fee of around $50.

 Typical Behavior & Temperament